 On many decentralised networks, starting up a new node is as simple as turning on your PC (or renting a VPS), installing the network’s node hosting software, and turning it loose onto the network.
 This makes it relatively simple for a third party to start up dozens or even hundreds of nodes and conduct a Sybil attack.

 This supply-demand effect is further reinforced by something called lock-up.
-If Loki is staked to a Service Node, it can’t be moved or traded — meaning that the purchasable supply reduces as the number of Service Nodes increases.
-If a prospective attacker attempted to buy up a massive amount of Loki (in order to stake a large number of nodes), the cost would ramp up as they purchased, making it extremely expensive to actually conduct a successful Sybil attack.
+If Oxen is staked to a Service Node, it can’t be moved or traded — meaning that the purchasable supply reduces as the number of Service Nodes increases.
+If a prospective attacker attempted to buy up a massive amount of Oxen (in order to stake a large number of nodes), the cost would ramp up as they purchased, making it extremely expensive to actually conduct a successful Sybil attack.

-Okay, but why not [Bitcoin/Lightning/Monero/my favorite crypto]?
+Okay, but why not [Bitcoin/Lightning/Monero/my favourite crypto]?

 We’ve seen lots of people wondering why we didn’t simply use an established crypto as the basis for the project, and it’s a reasonable question: so here’s our reasoning.

 The first reason: Incentivisation.

 The fundamental reason that we couldn’t use an existing crypto, such as Bitcoin, is that we need to incentivise Service Nodes by rewarding them with crypto in return for their services.
 We couldn’t do this in another coin’s economy, since we wouldn’t be able to modify their blockchain algorithm to create new crypto with which to reward Service Nodes.
 The only other alternative, which we would have to adopt if we built Session on something like the Lightning Network, would be to charge per message sent in Session — but this would be a significant barrier to Session’s adoption.

 The second reason: Foundational changes.

 Or, why not Monero?